Skip to Main Content

 Todoist

-Todoist, avaialbe for iOS and Andriod, has everything a student would need.
-Again, it’s free but does have some other costs if you want premium usage.
+Todoist, available for iOS and Android, has everything a student would need.
+Again, it’s free but has other costs if you want premium usage.

 Streaks

-Award winning app.
+Award-winning app.
 Create habits, good ones!
-Streaks is a to do list that helps you to complete everyday tasks to form good habits.
+Streaks is a to-do list that helps you complete everyday tasks and form good habits.
 Go ahead and give it a try!

 Flipd